 Veneers are, typically, made from porcelain or a resin composite, and their purpose is to give a whiter, straighter smile for people who have significant yellowing or alignment issues in their smile.
 It is possible to get a single veneer for an isolated problem or to get more – anything up to eight veneers in total – to improve a smile that has lost its luster.
 They are most commonly sought by patients who have issues such as the following:

-The major benefits of veneers – aside from the instant whitening in your smile, of course – are that they are relatively non-invasive compared to many cosmetic treatments, and that they are a semi-permanent improvement, lasting often for ten years or longer.
+Aside from the instant whitening in your smile, of course – are that they are relatively non-invasive compared to many cosmetic treatments, and that they are a semi-permanent improvement, lasting often for ten years or longer.

 The process of having veneers fitted will take at least a couple of appointments, usually three; at the first one you will be assessed for the treatment.
 Your dentist in MIdway, Utah will discuss with you how many veneers you feel you need, and the results you are hoping for from the process.
 Veneers can come in different shades, so you may wish to specify how bright you want them to look.
 At this point, bear in mind that while you might think you want the brightest white, these veneers may look good in photographs but can be overpoweringly bright “in person”.